-- act as a first port of call for pastoral, professional or academic concerns or advice and then direct students to other forms of support offered by the College - to help the induction of students into the academic community and their academic studies, helping them to develop an understanding of learning in the College environment. - to act as a responsible person that students can confide in - to provide support and encouragement - to be aware of the various needs of their students - to recognise the signs of potential problems - to understand the responsibilities of students and communicate them effectively - to help students find the right way to resolve problems - to know when it is appropriate to seek specialist help or advice - be available to meet with student through individual tutorials - ask student to contact appropriate person within the College and explain any attendance issues, particularly those where there is a attendance requirement such as SLC funded students. - To advise students in the complaint procedure. - partake in tutors' forum on ICON VLE.
+- act as a first port of call for pastoral, professional or academic concerns or advice and then direct students to other forms of support offered by the College - to help the induction of students into the academic community and their academic studies, helping them to develop an understanding of learning in the College environment. - to act as a responsible person that students can confide in - to provide support and encouragement - to be aware of the various needs of their students - to recognise the signs of potential problems - to understand the responsibilities of students and communicate them effectively - to help students find the right way to resolve problems - to know when it is appropriate to seek specialist help or advice - to meet students through individual tutorials - ask student to contact appropriate person within the College and explain any attendance issues, particularly those where there is an attendance requirement such as SLC funded students. - to advise students about complaint procedure. - To partake in tutors' forum on ICON VLE.